trevgray/OpenGLComponentFramework/README.md

 # OpenGLComponentFramework
-OpenGL Template Framework
+OpenGL Template Framework.
 Used as a base of Waphol Engine: https://github.com/trevgray/Waphol